-Best: N95 mask (with or without surgical mask covering) with face shield and disposable head covering or hooded face shield (e.g., Chemical, Biological, Radiological, Nuclear, and high yield Explosives (CBRNE) pro-mask) along with gown and gloves.
+Best: N95 mask (with or without surgical mask covering) with face shield and disposable head covering or hooded face shield (e.g., CBRNE pro-mask) along with gown and gloves.

 Conservation of PPE

 - 1) COVID-19 can survive on various surfaces for up to 72 hours or longer. - 2) Use cloth face covering when risk is low to conserve supply of surgical face masks and N95 masks needed for high risk procedures (e.g., endotracheal intubation). - 3) Doff PPE in a manner that allows for it to be easily donned again without contacting contaminated surfaces (if possible).